smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 In talking to my boss, Craig, about the problem, we came up with three areas where we could introduce the new functionality.
-By replacing one of these building blocks with a different implmentation that provided the desired functionality or integration.
-Using compliation or runtime configuration the system could then determine which concrete implementation to use, such as green or blue in the diagram below.
+By replacing one of these building blocks with a different implementation that provided the desired functionality or integration.
+Using compilation or runtime configuration the system could then determine which concrete implementation to use, such as green or blue in the diagram below.
 The areas within our scripts/workflow we identified were:

-* A library along a known boundary
+* A library, script, executable or dll along a known boundary
 * A service behind a consistent protocol
-* A component within an existing service
+* A component or classes within an existing service

 <p class="center-image">
 	<img
-		title="Yes, this image was made using paint." alt="The replacing the library, service or component" src="/images/posts/LibraryServiceOrComponent.png" />
+		title="The different options in full techni-colour.
+There are even scrolls!" alt="Replacing a library, service or component"
+		src="/images/posts/LibraryServiceOrComponent.png" />
 </p>

-These options present a range of benefits and trade-offs such as how isolated the change is and the maintainence cost.
+These options present a range of benefits and trade-offs such as how isolated the change is and the ongoing maintenance cost.
 The boundary used to isolate the change becomes more important and harder to evolve in the future.
-For example, Machinator with a service that used the same protocol/contract would make it harder to change the protocol/contract being used.
-Similiarly, adding the functionality using configuration within Machinator would make Machinator more important and harder to replace in the future.
+For example, replacing Machinator with a service that used the same protocol/contract would make it harder to change the protocol/contract being used.
+Similarly, adding the functionality using configuration within Machinator would make Machinator more important and harder to maintain in the future.

 Using a different library has the lowest operating cost but might impact other things running in the same process.
 It would make sense to use the same